anton-ptashnik/wdio-rp-integration-demo/README.md

 7. Modify WDIO config to support ReportPortal

-The final step we need to do is to notify WDIO that we want to use NPM modules responsible for integration.
+The final step we need to do is to notify WDIO that we want to use NPM modules responsible for integration with RP.
 Report Portal support is enabled by 2 NPM modules: `wdio-reportportal-reporter` and `wdio-reportportal-service`.
 Refer to the corresponding NPM repo pages for their description.
-To plugin the modules use the following snippet for project config file (wdio.config.js) at the beginning:
+To activate the modules insert the following snippet for project config file (wdio.config.js) at the beginning:

 ```JS
 require('dotenv').config()